DingkangTeng/China-EVCS-Accessibility-and-Equity/README.md

    1. **preprocessing**: ...
    2. **analysis**: modify the datasets dir in the first cell and run each cell in the jupyter ``main.ipynb``
 5. Outputs (including excel files and figures) will be stored in the dir ``./_AnalysisData/result/`` and ``./_AnalysisData/figure/``, respectively.

+## Sample Data Testing

+One Python scripts are provided for testing the project using small sample datasets (located in the `_SampleData` folder).
+The paths in the scripts are already set up, so you can download the sample data and run the scripts directly:

+- `code/code for accessibility and equity computation/main_sample_data.py`
+  - Tests the **M2SFCA accessibility and equity** calculations using sample data from Beijing in 2015.

 # Contact
 - Leave questions in [Issues on GitHub](https://github.com/DingkangTeng/China-EVCS-Accessibility-and-Equity/issues)